victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/documents/DeploymentGuide.md

 2. **Deleting Resources After a Failed Deployment**

      - Follow steps in [Delete Resource Group](./DeleteResourceGroup.md) if your deployment fails and/or you need to clean up the resources.

+3. **Optional: Publishing Local Build Container to Azure Container Registry**

+   If you need to rebuild the source code and push the updated container to the deployed Azure Container Registry, follow these steps:

+   - **Linux/macOS**:
+     ```bash
+     cd ./infra/scripts/
+     ./docker-build.sh
+     ```

+   - **Windows (PowerShell)**:
+     ```powershell
+     cd .\infra\scripts\
+     .\docker-build.ps1
+     ```

+    This will create a new Azure Container Registry, rebuild the source code, package it into a container, and push it to the Container Registry created.

 ## Sample Questions